Silent Rage: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 67% based on 6 reviews.
+On Rotten Tomatoes, the film holds an approval rating of 57% based on 7 reviews.
 On Metacritic the film has a weighted average score of 31 out of 100, based on 6 critics, indicating "generally unfavorable reviews".

 Variety wrote that the film "seems as if it were made with a demographics sampler entitled '10 Sleazy Ways To Cash In On The Exploitation Market.'
 The only trouble is the filmmakers have employed all ten techniques in one picture.
 The result is a combination horror-kung-fu-oater-woman-in-peril-mad-scientist film with more unintentional laughs than probably appear possible in the space of 100 minutes."
 John Corry of The New York Times thought that the only interesting scenes are those with the mad scientists, as Norris has "no screen presence to speak of".
 Rita Kempley of The Washington Post called Norris' martial arts "a curious footnote in a formula horror film".
 Kevin Thomas of the Los Angeles Times praised the "shrewd, witty script".
 Richard Christiansen of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote, "As in Jackson County Jail, his 1976 sleeper hit, Miller has given some inventive, energetic touches to a crude formula film.
 He doesn't deal in sophisticated material, but he's surprisingly sophisticated in the way he handles his raw material."
 Jimmy Summers wrote in BoxOffice magazine, "How you take all this depends a great deal on whether you accept it as tongue-in-cheek satire or simply dismiss it as dumb filmmaking.
 Considering how corny and obvious most of it is, you hope for the sake of the filmmakers they meant to be tongue-in-cheek."

 Norris said that he received negative feedback from fans over his love scenes.
 He subsequently resolved to avoid them in the future.

-Sequel
+Potential sequel

-Miller said he hoped to make sequels.
+Miller had hoped to make sequels, but didn't believe Norris would be interested.
 "At the end, the guy is still not dead.
 But that never happened.
 I would have liked that.
 You can see that this guy is not a slasher.
 He kills people the way Frankenstein's creature kills people.
-He throws them and bang."
+He throws them and bang.

-Miller says the reason was, "I don't think this was one of Chuck's favorite pictures.
+I don't think this was one of Chuck's favorite pictures.
 He went to the screening, and I think that was the last time I ever saw him.
 He seemed to enjoy it, but he wasn't sure it was going to work.
 It was outside of the formulas he'd been doing.
 I think he was too much of a gentleman to ever say, 'I don't like this.'
 I just don't think this was in his wheelhouse.
 He didn't do any more slasher type pictures."